 Contact Center for EcoTechnology at 888-813-8552 or firstname.lastname@example.org to arrange free technical support.

 Action Targeted: 7.8 Develop a Food Waste Prevention and Food Scraps Recovery Campaign

 - Center for Ecotechnology

 FREE Technical Support: Encourage Smart Commuting

-CTrides will assist towns with implementing the Sustainable CT Encourage Smart Commuting action.
+CTrides will assist towns with implementing the Sustainable CT Encourage Smart Commuting action, including providing review of municipal telework policies and providing free consultative support on best practices.
 Please contact Ed Perzanowski, Director of Business Engagement and Program Services at 860.263.5775 or ed.perzanowski@CTrides.com to arrange free technical support.